Have your Google rankings dropped significantly, leaving you without an explanation of what went wrong? Don’t worry, you’re not alone.

 - Website security measures.

 - Robots.txt issues: Robots.txt is a file that instructs search engine crawlers which pages to access or avoid.
-Misconfigured robots.txt can unintentionally block essential pages from being scanned or prevent Google from indexing your entire site.
+A misconfigured robots.txt can unintentionally block essential pages from being scanned or prevent Google from indexing your entire site.

-- Canonical tag problems: Canonical tags indicate the preferred version of a page where the same content exists in multiple pages.
+- Canonical tag problems: Canonical tags indicate the preferred version of a page where the same content exists on multiple pages.
 Failing to add canonical tags can confuse search engine bots.

 - Missing redirects during site migration: You need to ensure smooth transitions when you move your site to a new domain or change URLs or redirects (301 or 302).
 Without proper redirects, Google treats old and new URLs as separate entities, causing its crawlers to encounter dead ends.